seynur/blog/_posts/2024-07-18-tuning-correlation-searches-that-use-ML-toolkit-in-practice.md

 ---
 layout: default
-title: "Tuning correlation searches that use ML toolkit in practice"
+title: "Practical Approaches to Tuning ML-Based Correlation Searches in Splunk ES"
 summary: "This study aims to ensure that the correlation rules are effectively implemented using MLTK in practice without any errors."
 author: Öykü Can Şimşir
 image: /assets/img/blog/2024-07-18-MLTK-scheme.webp